Blog

 What Can’t You Bring on a Plane?

 Items such as knives, box cutters, and razor blades are not permitted in carry-on luggage.
+You can bring them on a plane in your checked-in luggage but they must be safely wrapped.
 Small scissors with blades shorter than 4 inches (measured from the pivot point) are generally allowed.

 Most sports equipment is prohibited in carry-on luggage because of its potential use as a blunt weapon.
 Items such as baseball bats, golf clubs, and hockey sticks must be checked in.

 Passengers are not allowed to carry liquids exceeding 100ml per container in their hand luggage.
+If you want to take something larger, you need to place it in your checked-in luggage.
 This includes beverages, soups, lotions, and even certain foods like yoghurt or jelly.

 Firearms, ammunition, and any explosive materials are strictly forbidden in carry-on luggage.
 Passengers travelling with firearms for legal purposes must check with their airline and comply with all necessary documentation and security protocols for checked baggage transport.